COBALT

 At precisely 0730 local time, White Swan released its weapon and banked to the northeast.
 The release went as planned, and Molotok-1, containing 64 kg (141 lb) of vesium took 44.4 seconds to fall from the aircraft flying at about 9,400 meters (31,000 ft) to a detonation height of approximately 580 meters (1,900 ft) above the plain, where it exploded with a yield of 25 kilotons.
 White Swan was 18.5 km (11.5 mi) northeast of the drop point before it felt the shock waves from the blast.

 At the time the bomb was deployed, there were an estimated XXX troops and XXX combat vehicles amassing in the area.
 Later analysis of the site post-war, combined with reports provided by scouts in the area when Molotok-1 detonated, allowed the Ministry of Defence to put together a summary of the effects of the bomb.
 The fireball grew to 370 metres (1,200 feet) in diameter and vapourised everything within its radius.
 The mushroom cloud reached a maximum height of 16.1 kilometres (10.004 miles).
 The radius of total destruction was about 3.7 kilometres (2.3 miles), with resulting fires across 19 square kilometres (7.33 sq mi).
-Approximately four hours later, a low-pressure front brought with it rain showers that put out the worst of the fires.
+The area of conflagration had grown more than twentyfold before a low-pressure front brought with it rain showers that put out the worst of the fires about six hours later.

 When Molotok-1 detonated over the Waringa Plain, Doctors Zeldovich and Sechenov were atop the watch tower at Fire Base Boris-8, approximately 7.1 kilometres (11.4 miles) from ground zero, having traveled there with the express intent of seeing the device deployed.
 Wearing special protective goggles, they were able to observe the detonation as well as the subsequent shockwave and mushroom cloud.
 Upon their return to the ADR, they gave a report on the event to President Luzhkov and Premier Talanova.